DhruvBisla/plably/README.md

 plably <title> <data> <output>
 ```

-Where title is the title, in the form 'Dependent Variable vs. Independent Variable,' data is the path to the input csv file, and output is the path to write the generated graph to.
+Where title is the title, in the form "Dependent Variable vs. Independent Variable," data is the path to the input csv file, and output is the path to write the generated graph to.